 - Crackers – We love Ritz crackers for these chicken strips.
-Classic, whole wheat and even seasoned Ritz crackers work great!
+Classic, whole wheat, and even seasoned Ritz crackers work great!

 - Chicken Tenders – or chicken tenderloins, are a narrow and long piece attached to chicken breast meat.
 It’s incredibly tender and requires minimal prep.